Lalit670/Lalit670/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning java fullstack
 - 💞️ I’m looking to collaborate on project
-- 📫 How to reach me -> folow the my github account
+- 📫 How to reach me -> follow the my github account

 <!---